permaweb/ao-cookbook/src/guides/aos/blueprints/staking.md

 The Staking Blueprint is a predesigned template that helps you quickly build a staking system in `ao`.
 It is a great way to get started and can be customized to fit your needs.

+## Prerequisites

+The Staking Blueprint requires the [Token Blueprint](./token.md) to be loaded, first.

+## Unpacking the Staking Blueprint

+- **Stakers**: The `Stakers` array is used to store the staked tokens of the participants.

+- **Unstaking**: The `Unstaking` array is used to store the unstaking requests of the participants.

+- **Stake Action Handler**: The `stake` handler allows processes to stake tokens.
+When a process sends a message with the tag `Action = "Stake"`, the handler will add the staked tokens to the `Stakers` array and send a message back to the process confirming the staking.

+- **Unstake Action Handler**: The `unstake` handler allows processes to unstake tokens.
+When a process sends a message with the tag `Action = "Unstake"`, the handler will add the unstaking request to the `Unstaking` array and send a message back to the process confirming the unstaking.

+- **Finalization Handler**: The `finalize` handler allows processes to finalize the staking process.
+When a process sends a message with the tag `Action = "Finalize"`, the handler will process the unstaking requests and finalize the staking process.

 ### How To Use:

 1. Open your preferred text editor.